Wheel Chair Quilts of Thanks

 You get the idea.

-I have a few websites below that may help you gain some other ideas.
+A few websites below that may help you gain some other ideas.
 Keep in mind, not all of the quilts pictured are sized for wheel chair lap quilts, but you can just make them with fewer blocks.

 https://www.allpeoplequilt.com/quilt.../quick-easy-quilts